redis-stack/redis-stack-docs/docs/stack/_index.md

 [RedisTimeSeries](/docs/stack/timeseries), and [RedisBloom](/docs/stack/bloom).

 The overaching vision is to provide developers with a powerful platform for all real-time data use cases.
 As we continue to advance the capabilities of
-Redis OSS beyond caching, Redis Stack is the place to start.
-It delivers the core capabilities developers love about Redis OSS and goes beyond those to help you build modern applications where performance is paramount.
+Redis beyond caching, Redis Stack is the place to start.
+Redis Stack delivers the core capabilities developers love about Redis and goes beyond those to help you build modern applications where performance is paramount.

 ## Redis Stack Packaging